 Walt Disney Pictures via do317.com

 Transportation has always been a problem for my family.
 We knew that if I were ever to visit a college out of the state or even out of the city, it would take hard work and possibly be a solo trip.
 We proved to be right when I left for a pre-college course at Brown University.
 I planned to make those three weeks on the East Coast as productive as possible.
 My weekends were filled with campus visits outside of Rhode Island.
 I took commuter rails and the Amtrak to Yale, Harvard, MIT, and Boston University.
-None of these cities were anything like Dallas, which made it difficult to navigate the winding streets.
+These cities were nothing like Dallas, which made it difficult to navigate the winding streets.
 Nevertheless, I found my way each time with the help of Google Maps and kind strangers.

 - Make the most out of your time by planning ahead.